“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 1998 was another productive year.
 You recorded Hallucinations with Glenn Hall and Trio on Four with the Ab Barrs Trio.

 That’s a remarkable recording for the great Ab Baars Trio plus and a track I did, called The Year was 1503, which was the first time I had done any stand-up recording.
 My experience’s at the Granit Hotel, and comedians were the inspiration for the scenario.
 When you play for comedians, you have to watch out, because they improvise a lot.
 Anyway, 1503 is like the comedic theater with characters out of the band, people playing an all that.

 In 1998 Verna Gillis’ husband, Brad Graves passed away.
 Also, one month later your wife suffered a stroke and was admitted to a nursing home.

 That’s where your relationship with Verna took root.

 I had some contact with Verna before that time.
 I played in her performance space in Accord and before that, at Soundscape.
 When I heard about her husband’s passing, I called and wished her well and gave her my condolences and told her to keep going.
-We got together sometime after that.
+We got together after that.

-Not to mention the Cuban musicians who came to New York via the Mariel Boatlift.
+Plus the Cuban musicians who came to New York via the Mariel Boatlift.

 In 2001 you and Verna traveled to Mali.
 The trip is documented in the film Bamako is a Miracle, where you collaborated with Toumani Diabate among others and created the recording, Malicool.
 It’s a fascinating film!